Welcome to Order of Christian Initiation for Adults or O.C.I.A. for St Joseph Parish in Vacaville, CA.

 Life-long Catholic & Apologist

-The Rite of Christian Initiation of Adult is a process whereby individuals interested in exploring the Catholic faith have an opportunity to walk “The Catholic Walk” over a period of time and if they so choose be initiated fully into the Catholic Church.
-For adults today, the Church, after the Second Vatican Council, has restored the order of the Catechumenate in the Rite of Christian Initiation of Adults (RCIA).
+The Order of Christian Initiation for Adult is a process whereby individuals interested in exploring the Catholic faith have an opportunity to walk “The Catholic Walk” over a period of time and if they so choose to be initiated fully into the Catholic Church.
+For adults today, the Church, after the Second Vatican Council, has restored the order of the Catechumenate in the Order of Christian Initiation for Adults (OCIA).
 It outlines the steps for the formation of catechumens, bringing their conversion to the faith to a greater maturity.
 It helps them respond more deeply to God’s gracious initiative in their lives and prepares them for union with the Church community.
 This process is meant to form them into the fullness of the Christian life and to become disciples of Jesus, their teacher.
 This includes an initiation into the mystery of salvation, the practice of faith, hope, and love, and other virtues in a succession of liturgical rites.

 Please contact the parish office at 707-447-2354 for details or email Dennis and Edith at ocia@stjoseph-vacaville.org